wdawson/okta.github.io/_source/_posts/2018-02-20-9-talks-i-cant-wait-to-see-at-iterate.md

 ## 3. The Reusable JavaScript Revolution

 Cory House is a friend, colleague, and uber-successful [React consultant](http://reactjsconsulting.com/).
 JavaScript reusability is a big deal with componentized architectures and package management making those reusable components easier to share.
-The fact that it's Cory, and he is going to discuss reusable JavaScript, puts this talk on my must-see list.
+The fact that it's Cory and that he will be discussing reusable JavaScript instantly puts this talk on my must-see list.

 ## 4. Observability and the Glorious Future

-Charity Majors is a Parse alum, and founder, coder, and CEO of [Honeycomb](https://honeycomb.io/).
-She's an accomplished programmer and systems engineer.
+Charity Majors is a Parse alum as well as the founder, coder, and CEO of [Honeycomb](https://honeycomb.io/).
+She's also an accomplished programmer and systems engineer.
 In this talk, Charity will be discussing observability monitoring!
 Gaining insight into what's going on with your systems can be tricky.
 You either get so much information that the important bits get drowned in the noise, or you don't see the whole picture.
 So, I totally can't wait to see this.

 ## 5. Deconstructing REST Security

-Founder and CEO at [Tomitribe](http://www.tomitribe.com/) and hardcore Java developer, David Blevins is going to talk about OAuth 2.0, JWTs, and bleeding-edge security for REST services.
-Now I work for a security company, so this is square in my job's description, but I am also a bit of an API freak (and REST fanboy) so I will *definitely* not miss this talk!
+Founder and CEO at [Tomitribe](http://www.tomitribe.com/) as well as a hardcore Java developer, David Blevins is going to talk about OAuth 2.0, JWTs, and bleeding-edge security for REST services.
+Now I work for a security company, so this is right up my alley, but I am also a bit of an API freak (and REST fanboy) so I will *definitely* not miss this talk!

 Huh… That’s actually all of the sessions in the Build track.
 I guess that means it’s 100% worth checking out!
 Now, let’s walk through the sessions in the Evolve track that seem the most awesome: